 The industry has embraced statically typed languages, but API design remains twenty years in the past.
 Schema driven development presents an opportunity to pull API design into the present.

 Two decades ago, it was widely argued that dynamic programming languages were more productive because you didn't have to spend time dealing with type signatures.
 The only reason, then, to use a statically typed language, was for better performance.
 Truth be told, at the time, this argument had some validity, and many organizations chose to move away from the Javas of the world, and towards the Pythons.
-However, this was largely because of the specific statically-typed languages in wide use, and because of a lack of tooling available at the time to support them.
+But this was largely due to the specific statically typed languages in wide use, and because of a lack of tooling available at the time to support them.

 API development today is overwhelmingly freeform.
-Fundamentally, that means that every company -- and every team within every company -- that claims their services are RESTful can actually have very different API design standards.
+Fundamentally, that means that every company - and every team within every company - that claims their services are RESTful can actually have quite different API design standards.
 For example, naming conventions, pagination and versioning could all be radically different on one team compared to another.
 Often, a team might overload an object with unnecessary fields and use inconsistent data types.
 Unfortunately, this causes a number of problems.

 It’s straightforward to understand why having APIs structured differently harms service grokability.
 When APIs are designed differently, it’s not always obvious how the service should be used, preventing teams from quickly and confidently building applications around a new service.

 Organizations do make attempts to standardize the service structure, mostly by way of API style guides.
 Setting a style guide is a headache in and of itself, either requiring a team to craft one or select a popular one.
 Teams and individuals can rarely agree on a style guide, so this decision often gets ignored and relitigated regularly in code reviews.
 Ultimately, even if there was internal consensus on an approach to style, there is no good way to enforce, monitor or lint APIs for adherence.